Results.

 |

-Civil procedure – Single Judge decisions – renewal/application to full court (not appeal); computation of time – exclusion of weekends and public holidays in specified cases; court’s discretion to enlarge time; dismissal for want of prosecution.
+Civil procedure — Single-Judge decisions — Renewal to full court (not appeal); computation of time — exclusion of Saturdays, Sundays and public holidays; discretionary enlargement of filing time

 |